mech/Notes/JavaScript/FRP/RxJS.md

 No need for external state tracking.
 No need to cleanup after yourself either.

 ## Observables

+You can treat observable like arrays, arrays that are without values as yet.

 Note: Observables and Event Emitters are just different variations on the Observer design pattern.